Construction Labels and Signage

-ANSI updated the standard most recently in 2011, and employers should abide by the new standard whenever possible.
-Updating old ANSI signs is voluntary for now, but updated signs may minimize confusion.
+ANSI updates the standard every five years, most recently in 2017, and employers should abide by the new standard whenever possible.
+Updating old ANSI signs can minimize confusion.

 Here are the types of visual communication singled out in OSHA’s standard for construction signs, signals, and barricades —and how they should look.

-“Danger” signs must only be used when immediate hazards exist and should have the following characteristics:
+Use “Danger” signs when immediate hazards exist and have the following characteristics:

 - The upper panel should have a red background